neve-linux/neveports/Packaging.md

 * `UNAME_m` Set to the preferred host architecture.
 Read by `uname(1)`.
 * `PYTHONUNBUFFERED` Set to `1`.
-This disables output buffering on Python subprocesses, which allows output to be printed right away, since `cbuild` captures it for logging purposes.
+This disables output buffering on Python subprocesses, which allows output to be printed right away, since `nbuild` captures it for logging purposes.
 * `SOURCE_DATE_EPOCH` The timestamp for reproducible builds.
-* `CBUILD_STATEDIR` Points to where current package build metadata is stored, such as stamps for finished phases.
+* `nbuild_STATEDIR` Points to where current package build metadata is stored, such as stamps for finished phases.
 * `CFLAGS` Target C compiler flags.
 * `FFLAGS` Target Fortran compiler flags.